-Sultan-ul-Auliya Sultan Mohammad Abdul Aziz rehmat-ul-Allah alayh holds the status of 29th Shaikh of Sarwari Qadri order.
-He was born on 12th March, 1911 (12th Rabi al-awwal 1329 Hijri) in Garh Maharaja, Jhung, Pakistan.
-His lineage links back to Sultan Bahoo in the eighth generation.
+Sultan ul Auliya Sultan Mohammad Abdul Aziz rehmat-ul-Allah alayh holds the status of 29th Shaikh of Sarwari Qadri order.
+He was born on March 12, 1911 (12th Rabi al-awwal 1329 Hijri) in Garh Maharaja, Jhung, Pakistan.
+His lineage links back to Sultan Bahoo in eighth generation.
 He was born circumcised and with cut naval which are signs that he was undoubtedly a Saint by birth.
 His father, Sultan Fateh Mohammad was a Dervish and Mystic.

-When Sultan Abdul Aziz was twenty-one years of age he took oath of allegiance at the hand of Sayyid Bahadur Ali Shah.
-Sultan Abdul Aziz, afterwards, dedicatedly served his spiritual guide.
+When Sultan Mohammad Abdul Aziz was twenty-one years of age he took oath of allegiance at the sacred hands of Sultan Pir Sayyid Mohammad Bahadur Ali Shah.
+He afterwards, dedicatedly served his spiritual guide.
 He honoured his spiritual guide so much that he never rode a horse or any vehicle while going to meet him.
-Once he travelled hundred kilometers on foot to reach his spiritual guide, resultantly had blisters in his feet.
+Once he travelled hundred kilometers on feet to reach his spiritual guide and resultantly had blisters on his feet.

-Moreover, Sultan Abdul Aziz’s mystic poetry is also full of great adoration for his spiritual guide.
+Sultan Mohammad Abdul Aziz’s mystic poetry is full of great adoration for his spiritual guide.
 Even after death of Pir Bahadur Ali Shah, he used to stay at his shrine very often.

-Intense love for spiritual guide eventually made Sultan Abdul Aziz annihilate in him and elevate to beloved’s level.
-Hence, he proved eligible for the Trust of Faqr.
+The ardent love for his murshid annihilated Sultan ul Auliya in his Murshid and elevated him to the level of beloved.
+Hence, he proved himself eligible for the Trust of Faqr.
 Thus, Pir Bahadur Ali Shah entrusted the treasure of Faqr to him.
 Afterwards, he devoted the rest of his life in guiding seekers of Allah on the path of Faqr.

 Among his attributes most highlighting were punctuality, patience, solemnity and above all great devotion for Allah Almighty.

-In order to read complete biography of Sultan Mohammad Abdul Aziz please read the Chapter # 5 of book ‘The Spiritual Guides of Sarwari Qadri Order’.
+To read complete biography of Sultan Mohammad Abdul Aziz please read Chapter # 5 of the book ‘The Spiritual Guides of Sarwari Qadri Order’.